 High homocysteine levels in Alzheimer’s disease (AD) result from low activity of the trans-sulfuration pathway.
 Glutathione levels are also low in AD.
 L-cysteine is required for the synthesis of glutathione.
 The synthesis of coenzyme A (CoA) requires L-cysteine, which is synthesized via the trans-sulfuration pathway.
 CoA is required for the synthesis of acetylcholine and appropriate cholinergic neurotransmission.
 L-cysteine is required for the synthesis of molybdenum-containing proteins.
 Sulfite oxidase (SUOX), which is a molybdenum-containing protein, could be dysregulated in AD.
 SUOX detoxifies the sulfites.
 Glutaminergic neurotransmission could be dysregulated in AD due to low levels of SUOX and high levels of sulfites.
 L-cysteine provides sulfur for iron-sulfur clusters.
 Oxidative phosphorylation (OXPHOS) is heavily dependent on iron-sulfur proteins.
 The decrease in OXPHOS seen in AD could be due to dysregulations of the trans-sulfuration pathway.
 There is a decrease in aconitase 1 (ACO1) in AD.
 ACO1 is an iron-sulfur enzyme in the citric acid cycle that upon loss of an iron-sulfur cluster converts to iron regulatory protein 1 (IRP1).
 With the dysregulation of iron-sulfur cluster formation ACO1 will convert to IRP1 which will decrease the 2-oxglutarate synthesis dysregulating the citric acid cycle and also dysregulating iron metabolism.
 Selenomethionine is also metabolized by the trans-sulfuration pathway.
 With the low activity of the trans-sulfuration pathway in AD selenoproteins will be dysregulated in AD.
 Dysregulation of selenoproteins could lead to oxidant stress in AD.
 In this article, we propose a novel treatment for AD that addresses dysregulations resulting from low activity of the trans-sulfuration pathway and low L-cysteine.

-The graphic at the top of the website pages shows methylation marks (shiny spots) on DNA.
+The graphic at the top of the website pages shows methylation marks (shiny stars ) on DNA.
 Methylation marks placed on genes control transcription of genes.
-I think epigenetic changes in schizophrenia and Alzheimer’s disease can lead to the development of schizophrenia and Alzheimer’s disease.
+Epigenetic changes can lead to the development various neurological illnesses, for example, schizophrenia and Alzheimer’s disease.